 2020 and beyond

-In the ‘Good work plan’, published in December 2018, the government made a commitment to abolish what had become known as the ‘Swedish derogation’ in the rules governing the use of agency workers.
-This allowed businesses to opt out of equal pay requirements that govern pay-between-assignment arrangements for their permanent staff when using agency workers instead.
+In the ‘Good work plan’, published in December 2018, the government made a commitment to abolish a legal loophole known as the ‘Swedish derogation’ in the rules governing the use of agency workers.
+This allowed agencies to opt out of equalising the pay of agency staff with the permanent workforce when they had been with the same employer for more than 12 weeks, provided they paid the agency workers between assignments.

 The opt-out will cease on 6 April 2020 when the Agency Workers (Amendment) Regulations 2019 come into force.

-Under the ‘Good work plan’, published in December 2018, the entitlement to a statement of ‘written particulars’ (the basic terms and conditions of an employment) is extended to include workers as well as employees (see Part 2 of Employment Rights (Miscellaneous Amendments) Regulations 2019).
-This will also become a day one right.
+A third change will extend the entitlement to receive a statement of ‘written particulars’ (on basic employment terms and conditions) to include workers as well as employees and make it a day one right (see Part 3 of Employment Rights (Miscellaneous Amendments) Regulations 2019).
 Currently employers have up to two months to issue the statement to any employee working for them for more than a month.

 6 Apr 2020 - Tax on termination payments